paintparty/devtools-console-customizer/README.md

 <br>

-### Setting the background color and font in Chromium DevTools
+### Setting the background color and font in Chrome DevTools
 If you are using Firefox, ignore this section and follow [the instructions in the following section](#setting-the-background-color-and-font-in-firefox-developer-tools).

-First, you will need to set the general appearance of your Chromium browser's DevTools UI to "Light" or "Dark", depending on whether you are using a light or dark Fireworks theme.
+First, you will need to set the general appearance of your Chrome browser's DevTools UI to "Light" or "Dark", depending on whether you are using a light or dark Fireworks theme.
 This can be done by opening DevTools on any page, clicking the **Settings** gear icon button, and then **Preferences** > **Appearance** > **Theme**.
 Official instructions <a href="https://developer.chrome.com/docs/devtools/settings" target="_blank">here</a>.

 Now you can open the Devtools Console Customizer popup and customize the font-family and background color.
 After making a change via the extension, you will need to close and reopen DevTools.
 If you are switching from a light to dark theme or vice-versa, remember to also reset the general appearance of DevTools in **Settings** > **Preferences** > **Appearance** > **Theme**, as described above.